 Sourdough starter after sitting at room temperature for about two hours after feeding.
 At this point, transfer the starter to store in the refrigerator.

-How to feed the starter
+How to feed sourdough starter

 - Discard it: As the name suggests, you can literally discard it.
 DO NOT put this down your sink drain as it will harden into something close to cement and will clog your pipes.
 Either compost or throw the discard in the trash.